firebase/firebaseui-web/README.md

 initialization.
 Therefore, when following the snippets above, FirebaseUI will never get initialized and no UI will be displayed.

+### Firebase Auth OAuth popup/redirect operations may not work when 3rd party cookies are disabled

+When a user disables 3rd party cookies in their browser, the mechanism for returning the result of an OAuth popup/redirect as implemented by the underlying `firebase-auth.js` library may be broken on some browsers.

 ### Tips for Single Page apps (`UI Widget is already rendered on the page` warning)

 When re-rendering the FirebaseUI Auth widget (for instance after signing in a